-Reactions to gestures can be individually configured for screens and screen elements:
+Reactions to gestures can be individually configured for screens and screen elements, as well as various elements such as lists:

 - 1. The following are available in the Interaction group for supported screens:

 - Reactions to Tap and hold

 - Reactions to Double tap

 - 2. The following are available in the Runtime group for dynamic screen elements:

 - Reactions to Tap and hold

-- 3. In the Runtime group, the following are available for various elements, depending on the screen type:
+- 3. The following are available in the Runtime group for various elements such as lists, depending on the screen type:

+- Tap

 - Double tap

-- Tap
+- Manipulation